Android-for-Python/Android-for-Python-Users/README.md

 ExampleApp().run()
 ```

-For basic Async usage we start Kivy with (we'll show trio later):
+For basic Async usage we start Kivy with (we'll show `trio` later):

 ```python
 asyncio.run(ExampleApp().async_run('asyncio'))
 ```

-Alone this does not allow us to combine routines and coroutines.
-An app can't directly call a coroutine from say a Kivy UI event such as a Button event.
-But an app can do this indirectly, the details are different for the `trio` and `asyncio` packages.
+Alone, this does not allow us to combine routines and coroutines.
+An app can't directly call a coroutine from, say, a Kivy UI event such as a Button event.
+But an app can do this indirectly.
+The details are different for the `trio` and `asyncio` packages.

 The basic approaches are shown in the next two sections, with simple examples.
 Using `trio` a coroutine is *started* from a routine.
 Using `asyncio` a coroutine is *enabled* from a routine.